mendix/IBM-Watson-Connector-Suite/README.md

-# IBM Watson Connector Kit
+# IBM Watson Connector Suite

 Collection of connectors which brings the [IBM Watson Cognitive services](https://www.ibm.com/watson/developercloud/) to the Mendix Platform.